Helium314/HeliBoard/tools/make-emoji-keys/README.md

 ### Generate emoji-categories.xml

 A gradle task called 'makeEmoji' builds and runs this tool to generate android resource file which.
-Path to HeliBoard's res directory is automatically set so the file is ready to be bundled at build.
+Path to SociaKeyboard's res directory is automatically set so the file is ready to be bundled at build.

 ### Update to latest emoji version